nbos/nbos.github.io/posts/gauss.md

 ### Information of Data Sets

-The only location of low probability on the Gaussian PDF is the tails and there are only a few ways to "distribute" data such that the extreme values fall at different point in the tails.
+The only location of low probability (long codes) on the Gaussian PDF is the tails and there are only a few ways to "distribute" data such that the extreme values fall at different point in the tails.

-Notably, we have sets where all data is the same value.
+Notably, we have sets where *all* data is the same value.
 The [resulting Gaussian](https://en.wikipedia.org/wiki/Dirac_delta_function) is technically degenerate ($\sigma^2 = 0$), but the resulting probability around the unit interval at that point will be 1 (code length 0) which